-Then, we pain the labels and create a model by pressing Model search
+Then, we pain the labels

-We can see that all different variants of material A can be separated from different white plastics B-E.
+We can see that all different variants of material A can be separated from different white plastics B-E. This demonstrates the unique value of spectral imaging where we may base our interpretation on material composition, not appearance.